Counter-Terrorism and Security Act 2015 (Amendment) Bill

 Overview

-This bill amends the Counter-Terrorism and Security Act 2015, removing the requirement for teachers, carers, and other responsible adults in pre-school and primary school settings to report signs of extremism or radicalisation in children.
+This bill amends the Counter-Terrorism and Security Act 2015, removing the requirement for teachers, carers, and other responsible adults to report signs of extremism or radicalisation in children attending primary school, nursery school, or other pre-school settings.

 Description

-The bill repeals the duty imposed on specified authorities by section 26 of the 2015 Act, to report signs of extremism or radicalisation amongst children in primary, nursery, or pre-school settings.
-This duty is removed specifically for those authorities listed in a newly added Schedule 6A.
-This schedule details a broad range of educational institutions, including maintained schools, academies, independent schools, and those providing alternative provision.
-It also includes individuals and bodies involved in childcare and education provision, encompassing both public and private sectors in England, Wales and Scotland.
+The bill repeals the duty imposed on specified authorities by Section 26 of the 2015 Act, to report signs of extremism or radicalisation amongst children in pre-school educational settings.
+It achieves this by inserting new sections (26A and Schedule 6A) which specifically exempt these settings.
+Schedule 6A lists the designated authorities who are no longer subject to this reporting duty for pre-school children.
+These authorities include a wide range of educational institutions and those involved in childcare, encompassing both public and private providers across England, Wales and Scotland.

 Government Spending